 A larger town with plenty of shops and famous for the origins of the Australian Kelpie.
 There are some good second hand shops too.
 Nearby is Bilson's tree which is apparently the tallest gum of it's type and 800 years old.
 More recently some interesting carvings in a large fallen limb add to the interest.

 38. Ebenezer Mission

 This old mission in service to the aboriginal community of the day is mainly old buildings and only scant information is provided on site.
 The buildings take you back to a century in time and there is an old cemetery that shows the overseas connection.
 To get there simply drive north from Dimboola towards Jeparit and the mission is located before Antwerp on the left.
 The mission was founded in 1858 by Moravian missionaries.
-NOTE: The site has been CLOSED for some years now, as of 2018.
-A very poorly worded sign on the highway points this out.
-This is a real shame as it is of national interest to many Australians, indigenous and non-indigenous alike.
+NOTE: The site has been CLOSED for around a decade now, as of 2021.
+A sign on the highway points this out.
+This is a huge shame as it is of national interest to many Australians, indigenous and non-indigenous alike.
 The site should be declared a National Historic Site and managed accordingly for ALL Australians.
 This is an opportunity for the management of the place to show initiative in coming together with the broader community.
 The church has great acoustics and a concert once a year to showcase local choirs and singers would raise funds to help with its preservation.